yilmazbahadir/yilmazbahadir.github.io/new-nem-testnet.md

 - [K8s Ingress Nginx Controller](https://github.com/kubernetes/ingress-nginx)

-    In order to be able to receive requests from outside of the cluster one of the options is to enable ingress in the Helm Chart values(we’ll delve into it in the following sections) and this will require a Ingress Controller to be present in the current cluster.
+    In order to be able to receive requests from outside of the cluster one of the options is to enable ingress in the Helm Chart values(we’ll delve into it in the following sections) and this will require an Ingress Controller to be present in the current cluster.
 For local setup we need to install `Ingress NGINX Controller`. (for more options please check out the [Ingress Controllers list](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/))

-    1. create a file named `values-nginx-controller.yaml`
-     with the following content:
+    1. create a file named `values-nginx-controller.yaml` in the current directory with the following content:
         ```yaml
         # configure the tcp configmap
         tcp: